-From 1999-2004, Christine served 5 years as head of Marketing for TV Shopping Network (TVSN), a joint venture funded by DFS Group (Duty Free Shoppers) founder Robert Miller’s private equity firm The Search Investment Group, Prudential Assets Management Asia, and IAC’s HSN (Home Shopping Network).
-Christine oversaw the company’s business development and incubated its e-commerce and direct marketing businesses in China.
-In 2002, she launched the company’s mail order catalog division as an additional revenue channel and way of clearing excess inventory during the early stages of the TV Shopping Network’s growth in China.
-Within 2 years it accounted for 51% of gross sales from a monthly circulation of almost 1 million customers.
+From 1999-2004, Christine was based in Shanghai as head of Marketing for TV Shopping Network (TVSN), a joint venture funded by DFS Group (Duty Free Shoppers) founder Robert Miller’s private equity firm The Search Investment Group, Prudential Assets Management Asia, and IAC’s HSN (Home Shopping Network).
+Christine oversaw the company’s marketing and new business development and incubated its e-commerce and direct marketing businesses in China.
+In 2002, she launched the company’s mail order catalog division that later accounted for 51% of gross sales from a monthly circulation of almost 1 million customers.
 She credits her time spent in the early years of China’s internet for giving her a crash course on “creating something from nothing”.
 During these years, Christine was also an active member of The American Chamber of Commerce in Shanghai’s Marketing Committee.

-Upon returning to the U.S., Christine produced a podcast show for Entrepreneur Magazine in 2007 called “The China Business Show” which led to her founding of The China Business Network.
+Upon returning to the U.S., Christine produced a podcast show for Entrepreneur Magazine called “The China Business Show” which spun into a platform called The China Business Network.
 In 2009 she sold her interests in the company and shifted focus on the tech sectors and startups.
-She led cross border China initiatives that included co-organizing the first GeeksOnAPlane Silicon Valley tech influencer tours with 500Startups‘ Dave McClure.
+She led cross border China initiatives that included co-organizing the first GeeksOnAPlane Silicon Valley tech influencer tours with 500Startups‘ VC Dave McClure.
 She also brought one of the first TEDx events to China as the first curator of TEDxShanghai.
-She has served as an advisor to Tudou pre-IPO, the private club M1NT Shanghai and GMIC Silicon Valley.
+She has served as an advisor to Tudou pre-IPO and GMIC Silicon Valley.
 She also serves on the advisory board for cross border payments company NihaoPay.
 From 2010-2013 Christine became known as a cross border connector at the intersection of travel and luxury as the co-founder and CEO of Affinity China – a luxury lifestyle network for affluent Chinese increasingly traveling and investing overseas.